SatelliteWP/rocket-nginx/README.md

 **<a name='faq_upgrade'>How do I upgrade from version 1 or 2 to version 3?</a>**

 We suggest that you save your previous configuration and start over.
 Take this opportunity to review everything as many things have changed.
 Officially, version 3.x is not backward-compatible with previous versions.
-Starging from scratch should not take more than 15 minutes.
+Starting from scratch should not take more than 15 minutes.

 **<a name='faq_v3'>What is new in version 3.x?</a>**